nibblesnbits/my-portfolio/conv/book.md

 Vel swallowed.
 Her paws ached, though she hadn’t walked far.
 Her fur was too warm.

-*“No…”*
+_“No…”_

 She felt it:
 Sand.
 A hallway lined in gold and grief.
 Hands pressed into mud.
 A chant she didn’t remember learning, sung in a voice that wasn’t hers—
 but carried her name anyway.

 _“I’m not ready,”_ she said aloud.
 To the street.
 To the wind.
 To herself.

 No one answered.
 That felt like an answer.

-A whisper from the Archive curled under the doorways around her.
+A whisper from the Archive curled under the doorways around her, the wrong chime still ringing in her bones.

-“The Elsebeneath echoes what it’s given,” she muttered.
+“I've already given you everything,” she muttered.
-“And I've already given you everything.
-All at once.”
+“All at once.”

 A pause.